backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - How Terraform works?.md

 		- If Terraform detects an *existing lock file (`.terraform.tfstate.lock.info`), it will report an error and exit*.
 	- Create a plan, and wait for you to approve it.
 		- Alternatively, you can provide a *saved plan* created with the `terraform plan` command, in which case **Terraform will NOT prompt for approval**.
-	- Execute the steps defined in the plan using the providers you installed when you initialized your configuration.
+	- Execute the steps defined in the plan using the providers we installed when you initialized your configuration.
 		- **Terraform executes steps in parallel when possible**, and *sequentially when one resource depends on another*.
-	- *Update your workspace's state with a snapshot of the new state of your resources*.
+	- *Update our workspace's state with a snapshot of the new state of our resources*.
-	- Unlock your workspace's state by deleting the lock file.
+	- Unlock our workspace's state by deleting the lock file.
-	- Report the changes it made, as well as any output values defined in your configuration.
+	- Report the changes it made, as well as any output values defined in our configuration.
 - When Terraform **encounters an error** during an apply step, it will:
 	- Log the error and report it to the console.
 	- *Update the state file with any changes to your resources*.